 3. Multilingual Support

-Recognizing the diversity of customer bases, ConvoZen.AI provides transcription and interaction capabilities in multiple languages, including regional dialects, ensuring effective communication across demographics.
+Recognizing the diversity of customer bases, ConvoZen.AI provides transcription and interaction capabilities in multilingual transcriptions for regional customer conversation, including regional dialects, ensuring effective communication across demographics.

 4. Automated Compliance Monitoring